Baconiser/tagger/README.md

 If the tag exists in the Tag folder it adds the symlink otherwise the tag will be created as a directory and the symlink created.

 I added it to my rightclick menu for simpler usage.

+Maybe some day we will have something like this: https://www.figma.com/proto/BnLaN5paOn40xOEMfCDaaN/Untitled?page-id=0%3A1&node-id=2%3A57&viewport=241%2C48%2C0.15&scaling=contain&starting-point-node-id=2%3A31